vitest-dev/vitest/docs/guide/mocking-requests.md

 When it comes to mocking network requests, we recommend you using [Mock Service Worker](https://mswjs.io/).

 You can mock both REST and GraphQL APIs using Mock Service Worker.
-It is also Framework agnostic!
+It is also framework agnostic!

 ## Why